 It used to stop me.
 It doesn’t anymore.
 Now, it’s more annoying than anything.
-I feel the fear and doubt and keep going.
+I feel the fear and doubt, and just keep going.

 Will I have a bad day or week every once in a while?
 Sure.
-It’s part of the territory of creating.
+It’s part of the territory of being a creator.

 But will it stop me?
 No.